jacobemcken/jacobemcken.github.io/_posts/2019-08-25-why-poor-software-quality.md

 As a professional, you need to have a good work environment for optimal performance.
 As a software developer, this goes beyond the desk, chair, computer, and colleagues.
-The entire toolchain like editor, CI/CD, project management, etc., is a big part of this environment.
-Regardless of these tools being virtual or not countless hours are spent here.
-Sadly, we often neglect one of the most critical parts of our work environment: The software itself.
+The entire toolchain like <abbr title="Integrated development environment">IDE</abbr>, CI/CD, project management, etc., is a big part of this environment.
+Regardless of whether these tools are virtual or not countless hours are spent here.
+Sadly, we often neglect one of the most critical parts of our work environment:
+The software itself.

 <!--more-->